PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 kafe2go
 -------
 Inside a *YAML* file custom fit functions are defined with the ``model_function`` keyword.
-The custom function must be a custom python function.
-Numpy functions are supported as shown in the example.
+The custom function must be a python function.
+Numpy is supported as shown in the example.
 For more advanced fit functions, consider using *kafe2* inside a *Python* script.

 .. bootstrap_collapsible::